meepiable/Blog/README.md

   <p></p>
   <p></p>
-  <h4>Hello random person.
+  <hp>Hello random person.
 I see you've stumbled across my blog.
 No matter how you did it, I just want to tell you thanks for taking the time to read this.
 I also want to tell you that <b><i>you</i></b> are special.
-Have a great day!</h4>
+Have a great day!</p>
   <p></p>
   <p></p>
   <h3>Links:</h3>